-- Greenland is an autonomous Danish dependent territory with limited self-government
+Greenland is the world's largest island and an autonomous Danish dependent territory with limited self-government and its own parliament.

-- Potential oil, gas and rare earth mineral reserves have attracted prospecting firms.
+Denmark contributes two thirds of Greenland's budget revenue, the rest coming mainly from fishing.
+Potential oil, gas and rare earth mineral reserves have attracted prospecting firms.